 On the Big Day: By now, you should have chosen a makeup look and left enough time to apply it or have it applied.
 However long you think it should take, add on at least another 30 minutes.
 Then pack a touch-up kit.
 This should hold the products that are likely to fade throughout the day: blush, translucent powder, a liquid concealer and a gloss that can be swiped on in seconds flat.

-Have your final pre-wedding cut and colour appointment at least one week before the wedding, so your chosen colour has plenty of time to settle.
+Have your final pre-wedding cut and color appointment at least one week before the wedding, so your chosen color has plenty of time to settle.

 On the Big Day: There’s no one-size-fits-all rule when it comes to wedding-day hair washing.
 Your stylist will advise you on when to shampoo, and it’s entirely based on your chosen style.
 The only thing you need to do is tuck plenty of Kirby grips in that makeup kit we mentioned.
 Even if you’re wearing hair loose, they may come in handy if you want to pin the lengths up later.